-Martham Station opened on 15th July 1877.
-The original railway through Martham was the Great Yarmouth and Stalham Light Railway (GY&SLR), then later became the Yarmouth & North Norfolk (light) Railway before being amalgamated into the East Midland Railway (E&MR).
+Martham Station opened on 15th July 1878.
+The original railway through Martham was the Great Yarmouth and Stalham Light Railway (GY&SLR), then later became the Yarmouth & North Norfolk (light) Railway before being amalgamated into the Eastern & Midland Railway (E&MR) in 1881.
 The GY&SLR was a poorly constructed line with wooden buildings and poor track.
 The coming of the E&MR, then the Midland and Great Northern Railway improved matters a great deal and linked Martham to other lines all over Norfolk.

 Martham station had two lines which allowed trains to pass whilst the rest of the cross-country line was single track.
 It was not unusual therefore to see two trains at the station, one waiting for the other to arrive so they could pass each other.

 The railway left Great Yarmouth and provided a coast hopper with stops at Newtown, Caister Camp, California Sands, Scratby, Ormesby and Hemsby before reaching Martham.
 In the early days our station was called ‘Martham (for Rollesby) Railway Station’.
 There was, of course, a level crossing at Rollesby Road and after trains left the station heading west they crossed three more level crossings, the first at the Repps Road/Cess Road junction; then at Low Road and the third crossing Common Road.
 All three had Gatehouses for which there is more information below.
 The line then continued via Potter Heigham and Catfield to Stalham and North Walsham and then onwards to the Midlands.